longjl1/Time-to-mato/docs/ui-principles.md

 - [2025-08-17] reinforced that the dark surface should stay monochrome and avoid turning the interface into a neon dashboard.

 - [2025-08-24] reinforced that the dark surface should stay monochrome and avoid turning the interface into a neon dashboard.

+- [2025-09-04] reinforced that the dark surface should stay monochrome and avoid turning the interface into a neon dashboard.